tango-controls/PANIC/doc/recipes/CustomAlarms.rst

 Clock: Alarm triggered by time
 ------------------------------

-This alarm will be enabled disabled every 5 seconds (if AutoReset=1)
+This alarm will be enabled/disabled every 5 seconds.

 First, create a new PyAlarm device: